fariedd/website_new/Data Science/_posts/2024-11-05-Product-Text-Classification.md

 #remove categories not in google catalogue format
 new_taxanomy.dropna(subset=["id"],inplace=True)
 ```
-We removed duplicate products because we assumed that each product belongs to one category, this could affect the prediction of unseen products
+l removed duplicate products because l assumed that each product belongs to one category, this could affect the prediction of unseen products

 ```python
 # Check for dupllicates